swamikare/SignedRumourMinimization/README.md

 ---

-## Dataset Files
+## Step 2: Prepare the Datasets

-All input datasets should be placed inside the corresponding
+Place all input datasets inside the corresponding

 ```
 Dataset/